TheTechRun/Cheapino-Configs/README.md

 # TTR Cheapino Setup
 My vial configs for my Gallium layout using cheapino split keyboard.
-Also configs for illustrations that are done on keyboard-layout-editor.com
+For mod keys I am using the [seniply](https://stevep99.github.io/seniply) method because I dont like homerow mods.
+Also configs for illustrations are done on keyboard-layout-editor.com

 ## layout.vil:
 Just my vial configs.
 Load this in vial if you want to try my same keymaps.